8:30 am CST - 5:00 pm CST

 This event is a part of the Global Symposium Series 2026 and builds on the collaborative work of the Knowing Doing Network (KDN).
 It is co-hosted and co-designed by An Giang University, the Center for Universal Education at Brookings, EducAid Sierra Leone, Educación para Compartir, Mizizi Elimu Afrika, Society for Access to Quality Education (SAQE), and Vozes da Educação.

 This event will be open to attend in person in Mexico City with most sessions held in Spanish and limited sessions interpreted into English.
-The opening plenary will be available to watch online in English and Spanish.
+The opening plenary will be available to watch online in English, Spanish, and Portuguese.

 8:30 am - 9:00 am